djumpen/test-ex-go/README.md

 ## Tasks

-To be able to scale our app we execute cancellation task with it's own runner.
+To be able to scale our main app we execute cancellation task separately.
 Repeats can be managed either by our app or by CronJob (depends on config).
-We assume this particular service will not be scaled in current implementation.
+We assume this particular task will not be scaled in current implementation.

 `$ go run cmd/task/cancellation.go`